TheStaticMage/firebot-mage-credits-generator/doc/installation.md

         (File &gt; Open Data Folder, then select the "scripts" directory)

+    :warning: Be sure you download the file from the releases page, not the source code of the GitHub repository!

 2. Enable custom scripts in Firebot (Settings &gt; Scripts) if you have not already done so.

 3. Go to Settings &gt; Scripts &gt; Manage Startup Scripts &gt; Add New Script and add the `firebot-mage-credits-generator-<version>.js` script.